-6.6 UC-KLE-3: Scrap Metal and Recyclable Waste Transportation
+6.5 UC-KLE-3: Scrap Metal and Recyclable Waste Transportation

 This scenario relates to the management of scrap metal.
 In Kleemann, a worker from the maintenance department is responsible for the detection of fill levels of scrap metal and recyclable waste bins.
 The worker then estimates a specific time for pick-up of the bins and transportation to the container.
 The worker does not know the exact time the container is full.
-For example, he picks up scrap metal from piston cylinder plant every 3 days and transports it to the factory's open top container.
+For example, the operator picks up scrap metal from piston cylinder plant every 3 days and transports it to the factory's open top container.
 The container may be full and then the worker will dispose the scrap metal in another place causing space problems.
 This procedure is not optimized, because orders do not have the same volume every day and different quantities of scrap are produced.
 This increases fuel consumption and sometimes traffic with other forklifts or trucks within the factory.

-Figure 13.
-Images of scrap waste containers (left) and Open top waste containers (Reight) In KLE
+Figure 17.
+Images of recycling material containers (left) and scrap waste containers (right) and the installed fill level sensors in KLE

 The solution to this is to have sensors fitted on or near the scrap containers which will detect the level of scrap in the container and send this information to the IIMS.
 The IIMS will inform an operator of the scrap container which needs to be emptied and also the open top bin where it should be disposed.
-There will also be sensors fitted on or near the open top containers which will determine the fill level.
-Waste management companies will be notified once an open top bin is full and offers will be made on the waste.
-The IIMS will then evaluate the offers and select the most suitable candidate.
-The maintenance and purchasing managers will select the best candidate and they will be notified by the IIMS software.
-Pick up suggestions will also be suggested by the software and selected by the KLE manager.
+There will also be sensors fitted on or near the open top containers, which will determine the fill level.
+The interoperability requirements are between the sensors located in the scrap waste and recycling bins and the IIMS.
+The bins are moveable objects so wired communications may add complexity to the design as a detaching method would need to be incorporated.